gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 community-specific method, have been shown to provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
-This is important, as in the context of large scale studies with a high number of sites and species, such as required for uniqueness analysis on extended continuous scales, reducing the model complexity with a simpler, yet efficient model as an S-SDM can be critical in terms of required computations.
-Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006SpaMod], something which has been lacking for measures other than species richness [@Ferrier2006SpaMod].
-This is true for the framework of local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], measuring the uniqueness of communities, which to our knowledge has never been applied on SDM results.
+This is important, as in the context of large scale studies with a high number of sites and species, such as required for uniqueness analysis on broad continuous scales, reducing the model complexity with a simpler, yet efficient model as an S-SDM can be critical in terms of required computations.
+Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006SpaMod], something which has been lacking for measures other than species richness [@Ferrier2006SpaMod], and notably to the LCBD framework, which knowledge has never been applied on SDM results.

 However, applying local contributions to beta diversity on SDM predictions raises the issue of calculating the uniqueness scores on much larger community matrices.
 The total number of sites will increase because of (i) the continuous scale of the predictions, as there will be more sites in the region of interest now that it is not restricted to sampled ones, and (ii)  because of the larger spatial extent allowed by SDM predictions.
-As mentioned earlier, LCBD scores are normally used on relatively few sites on regional scales (although some studies did apply it on near continental ones [@Yang2015ComSim; @Poisot2017HosPar;
-@Taranu2020LarMul], but the total number of sites was relatively low).
-Having a lot of sites as well as a large extent opens up the possibility of capturing a lot of variability of habitats­ and community composition, but also a great number of very similar ones, which could possibly change the way that exceptional sites contribute to the overall variance in the large-scale community.
+A high number of sites as well as a large extent opens up the possibility of capturing a lot of variability of habitats­ and community composition, but also a great number of very similar ones, which could possibly change the way that exceptional sites contribute to the overall variance in the large-scale community.
+LCBD scores have normally been used on local or regional scales with relatively few sites [@Legendre2013BetDiv; @daSilva2014LocReg; @Heino2017UnrCor; @Heino2017ExpSpe].
+Some studies did use the measure over broader, near continental extents [@Yang2015ComSim; @Poisot2017HosPar; @Taranu2020LarMul], but the total number of sites in these studies was relatively low.
+Recent studies also investigated LCBD and beta diversity on sites distributed in grids or as pixels of environmental raster layers, hence continuous scales, but these did not cover large extents and a high number of sites [@Tan2017HowBet; @Tan2019UndPro;
+@DAntraccoli2020MorSpe]. @Niskanen2017DriHig predicted LCBD values of plant communities (and 3 other diversity measures) on a continuous scale and a high number of sites (> 25 000) using Boosted Regression Trees (BRTs); however, they modelled the diversity measures directly instead of measuring them after modelling species distributions first, as we suggest here.
+They also used a finer resolution (1 km x 1 km) on a regional scale, not a continental one.
+Therefore, the distribution of LCBD values on broad, continuous scales with a high number of sites and predicted species assemblages remains to be investigated.

 Measuring ecological uniqueness from LCBD indices on extended continuous scales also raises the question of which sites will be identified as exceptional, and for what reason.
 The intent of the method is that sites should stand out and receive a high LCBD score whenever they display an exceptional community composition, be it a unique assemblage of species, or a richer or poorer community than most in the region [@Legendre2013BetDiv].
 However, both the original study and later empirical ones have shown a decreasing relationship between LCBD scores and species richness [@Legendre2013BetDiv;
 @daSilva2014LocReg; @Heino2017UnrCor; @Heino2017ExpSpe].
 In other words, the
 method tends to identify the poorest sites as the most exceptional ones.
-This remains to be shown on extended continuous scales, as overall beta diversity is strongly dependent on scale, therefore the relationship could potentially be different in such a case.
+However, this negative remains to be tested on broad continuous scales.
+Total beta diversity increases with spatial extent [@Barton2013SpaSca] and is strongly dependent on scale, notably because of en higher environmental heterogeneity and sampling of different local species pool [@Heino2015ComAna], which could potentially add some variation to the relationship.

-This study shows that species distribution modelling offers relevant LCBD and community-level predictions on extended spatial scales, similar to the ones obtained from occurrence data, hereby providing uniqueness assessments in poorly sampled regions.
+This study shows that species distribution modelling offers relevant LCBD and community-level predictions on broad spatial scales, similar to the ones obtained from occurrence data, hereby providing uniqueness assessments in poorly sampled regions.
 Our results further highlight a changing relationship between site richness and LCBD values depending on (i) the regions on which it is used, as species poor and species rich sites display different uniqueness profiles;
-and on (ii) the scale at which it is applied, as increasing the scale can merge the uniqueness profiles of contrasting subregions to create a new, distinct one at the extended scale.
+and on (ii) the scale at which it is applied, as increasing the spatial extent can merge the uniqueness profiles of contrasting subregions to create a new, distinct one at a broader scale.
 Hence, our method could prove useful to identify beta diversity hotspots in unsampled locations on large spatial scales, which could be important targets for conservation purposes.

-Hence, our results has repercussions for the identification of beta diversity hotspots or regions on large spatial scales with the LCBD methods with regards to be selection of conservation targets.

 # Methods